interlockledger/WatchDog.Lite/README.md

 >**NOTE**
 >When `UseAutoClear = true`
+>
->Default Schedule Time is set to Weekly,  override the settings like below:
+>Default Schedule Time is set to Weekly, override it like below:

 ```c#
 services.AddWatchDogServices(opt =>